Skip to content

 B1 — Install the Kafka operator (one-time, cluster-admin)

-Logster's Kafka cluster is managed by Red Hat AMQ Streams (or the upstream Strimzi operator — both provide the same CRDs).
-Install it once per cluster, either from the console (Operators → OperatorHub → "Streams for Apache Kafka" → Install) or via CLI:
+Logster's Kafka cluster is not created by the application chart — it is created by Red Hat AMQ Streams (or the upstream Strimzi operator — both provide the same CRDs) from a Kafka custom resource.
+Install the operator once per cluster, either from the console (Operators → OperatorHub → "Streams for Apache Kafka" → Install) or via CLI:

 oc apply -f - <<'EOF'